-Our Board oversees everything we do, including strategic planning for the whole organisation.
+Governance at YWCA starts with our Board who oversee everything we do, including strategic planning for the whole organisation.
 Our Board also oversee our subsidiary bodies YWCA National Housing and YWCA Housing.
 Above all, our Board have a commitment to our overarching goal of achieving true gender equality.

-YWCA’s board is skills-based, includes women from around Australia and is led by President Helen Conway.
+YWCA’s board is skills-based, includes women from around Australia and is led by President Robyn Clubb AM.

 We’re passionate about maintaining a Board that reflects our values and the work we do.
 Our Board is constitutionally required to have at least 30% of the Board be young women.